Quick Tip!

 Click Enable.

-You can also bind the same Elastic Email package to more than one server as well.
+You can bind one Elastic Email package to multiple servers.

 How to Verify Your Domain

-Domain verification proves that you are the domain owner and authorizes Elastic Email to send emails on your behalf.
+Domain verification proves you own the domain and authorizes Elastic Email to send emails on your behalf.
+All relevant DNS records must be added and propagated before verification can succeed.

 Tip